VaithiSniper/VaithiSniper/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on MERN apps
-- 🌱 I’m currently learning Next.js, TypeScript, Storybook and CI/CD
+- 🌱 I’m currently learning Next.js, TypeScript, Storybook, Vue.js and CI/CD
 - 👯 I’m looking to collaborate on any webdev project that fits my skillset ^_^
 - Reach me at my LinkedIn : https://www.linkedin.com/in/vaitheeswaran-janakiraman-8231a3200/